 This includes children who appear (to the admission authority) to have been in state care outside England and ceased to be in state care as a result of being adopted.
-A child is regarded as having been in stage care outside England if they were in the care or were accommodated by a public authority, a religious organization or any other provider of care whose sole or main purpose is to benefit society.

 The Governors will admit pupils on medical or social grounds, where professionals have clearly identified that the school will best meet the needs of the pupils.
-Documentary evidence from appropriate professionals within the Health or Social Care services should be provided to the school no later than 15th January 2024.
+Documentary evidence from appropriate professionals within the Health or Social Care services should be provided to the school no later than 15th January.
 In each case there must be a clear connection between the child's need and The Bliss Charity School, and an explanation of the difficulties that would be caused if the child were to attend another school.
 This information will be considered by the School's own admission team and will be treated confidentially.